johnfking/wormy/README.md

-# wormy
+# Wormy
-Discord Bot designed for EVE Online Wormhole announcements
+A Discord Bot designed for EVE Online wormhole announcements.